Bruce Beresford: Later films

 Beresford's later credits include Peace, Love & Misunderstanding (2011) with Jane Fonda, the documentary H.H.
 Dalai Lama: Essence of Mahayana Buddhism (2011), the mini series Bonnie & Clyde (2013), Mr. Church (2016) with Eddie Murphy, an episode of the remake of Roots (2017), the TV movie Flint (2017) and the Australian film Ladies in Black (2018).

 Opera

 In addition to films, Bruce Beresford has also directed several operas and theatre productions.
+In 1996, he directed a Portland Opera (Oregon) production of the Stephen Sondheim musical Sweeney Todd: The Demon Barber of Fleet Street.

 In 2016, he directed Benjamin Britten's opera Albert Herring for the Queensland Conservatorium of Music, in a production conducted by Nicholas Cleobury.